-Coverage begins on the first day of the month following 30 days from your date of hire or change in benefit eligible status date if you enroll within this 31-day period.
+Once you have properly completed enrollment, coverage will begin on the first day of the month following 30 days from your date of hire or change in benefit eligible status date if you enroll within this 31-day period.
+Coverage for your Dependents will start on the date your coverage begins, provided you have enrolled them in a timely manner.